WordPress/gutenberg/packages/sync/README.md

 # Sync

-Sync data between frontend and backend.
+Sync data between multiple peers and persist in a local database.

 ## Installation